Krupson/SevenSegPCF8574/README.md

 ### bool setInteger(int number)
 Just like setDouble but with integers.
 Returns true if whole number fits the display.

+### bool setString(String text)
+Display text.
+Returns true if whole text fits the display.

+### void shiftString(String text, int duration)
+Like setString, but if text doesn't fit the display it is shifted left every *duration* milliseconds.
+This method has to be executed in loop() without any delays between iterations.

 ### void show()
+This method drives the display (multiplexing).
 This method has to be executed in loop() without any delays between iterations.

 # Encoding
 As a **value** parameter you can pass one of predefined symbols or define your own.

 ### Using predefined symbols
+Just call getDigitCode(uint8_t digit) or getLetterCode(char letter) to get the digit/letter code.
+Then you can pass result as *value* to setDigit method.
-Just use SevenSegPCF8574::DIGITS[x] constant where x is the digit you want do display.
+To get digit code you can also use SevenSegPCF8574::DIGITS[x] constant array where x is the digit you want do display.
 If x == 10 then the whole digit goes black.
 There is also a constant called MINUS which displays minus sign.

 ### Define your own symbols